 This crypto guide for beginners is meant to serve as an easy-to-understand introduction to the world of cryptocurrencies.
-It will teach you the basic definitions of cryptocurrency.
+It will teach you the basic cryptocurrency definitions.
 Like anything in life, you don’t just invest without knowing what it is you are investing in.
 Just keep that in mind!

-Block Explorer is a website or mobile app that aims to find and provide information about blocks, transactions, smart-contracts and almost all the data of a certain blockchain.
-Having sent money to your friend and worrying if he received it?
+Block Explorer is a website or mobile app that aims to find and provide information about blocks, transactions, smart contracts, and almost all the data of a certain blockchain.
+Have sent money to your friend and worrying if he received it?
 Just open a block explorer and discover where they are.
 No bank provides such data if the money is still processing.

 What you can do with crypto

-As in traditional investment «buy and hold» strategy means a situation when an investor buys some assets and holds them for a long time no matter what, holding in the crypto world also refers to such way to act when you just keep your funds and wait until the prices go green and reach all-time-high.
+As in traditional investment «buy and hold» strategy means a situation when an investor buys some assets and holds them for a long time no matter what, holding in the crypto world also refers to such way to act when you are just keeping your funds and waiting until the prices go green and reach an all-time high.
 At present this financial term is broadly known, thanks to the HODL meme.
-It originated in 2013 post on Bitcoin Forum with a dramatic sob story and a typo «I’M HODLING» in the subject.
+It originated in a 2013 post on Bitcoin Forum with a dramatic sob story and a typo «I’M HODLING» in the subject.

 Where to buy crypto